kellyav/isat_2020/git_upload_guide.md

 If the git status shows exactly what was intended to happen, commit the changes:
 ```
-$ git -m "add a message here about the commit for github to display"
+$ git commit -m "add a message here about the commit for github to display"
 ```

 Once the commit is succesful, push the changes onto the remote repository